The Benefits of Supplementation –

 Refer to Dr. Shekhar K Challa – author of ‘Probiotics for Dummies’ for more information

-To summaries, I’ve spent a lot of time (and money!) trialing different supplements over the years and have found these to be the best in terms of the positive effects they have had and their value for money.
+To summarise, I’ve spent a lot of time (and money!) trialing different supplements over the years and have found these to be the best in terms of the positive effects they have had and their value for money.
 As a serious exercisers the vitamins nutrients and minerals needed in the body will generally not be absorbed fully from food so in most cases supplementation will be essential to maximize results.